-- 1) rates on the different layers;
+- 1. the rates on the different layers;

-- 2) nominal RTT;
+- 2. the aggressiveness factor; and

-- 3) duration of the time slots.
+- 3. the duration of the time slots.

 We implement FLID in our simulations with a multiplicative layering scheme to set the rates on the different layers.
-We use a base layer of 24 Kb/s and a packet size of 1 KB, i.e., $R_0 = 3$ packets/s.
-For each independent FLID session, we pick the number of layers l large enough so that the highest reception rate possible for each individual session is greater than the capacity of the bottleneck link up to a maximum of 30 layers.
+We use a base layer of 24 Kbps and a packet size of 1 KB, i.e., $R_0 = 3$ packets per second.
+For each independent FLID session we pick the number of layers l large enough so that the highest reception rate possible for each individual session is greater than the capacity of the bottleneck link, up to a maximum of 30 layers.